hashicorp/terraform/website/docs/language/expressions/for.html.md

 Some resource types also define _nested block types_, which typically represent separate objects that belong to the containing resource in some way.
-You can't dynamically generated nested blocks using `for` expressions, but you _can_ generate nested blocks for a resource dynamically using [`dynamic` blocks](dynamic-blocks.html).
+You can't dynamically generate nested blocks using `for` expressions, but you _can_ generate nested blocks for a resource dynamically using [`dynamic` blocks](dynamic-blocks.html).